shinyscorpion/task_bunny/README.md

 #### Retry

-TaskBunny marks the job failed when...
+TaskBunny marks the job failed when:

 - job raises an exception or exits during `perform`
 - `perform` doesn't return `:ok` or `{:ok, something}`